ofir-frd/Comprehensive_database_of_Minerals/README.md

-# Comprehensive database of Minerals
+# Predict Minerals Structure from Materials Characteristics

 A Kaggle dataset.